4 Month Sleep Regression – Tips to Soothe your Baby

 This (very common) sleep regression is characterized by a distinct change in your baby’s behavior.
-Some indicators that you’re experiencing the 4 month sleep regression (other than the fact that your baby is 4 months old) are:
+Some indicators that you’re experiencing the 4 month sleep regression are:

 Parents often can’t figure out why their sweet baby is suddenly a sleep deprived, fussy, cranky, overtired baby overnight.
-They begin to question if it could be an ear infection, teething, lack of supply (for breastfeeding moms), or maybe he’s got reflux…the list goes on.
-What parents don’t often realize is that around this time your baby’s sleep rhythms have also changed (just to throw more into the mix of their little world changing).
+They begin to question if it could be an ear infection, teething, lack of supply — for breastfeeding moms — or maybe he’s got reflux…the list goes on.
+What parents often don’t realize is that around this time your baby’s sleep rhythms have also changed.

 Infant Sleep Patterns

 As an infant, your baby probably slept just fine anywhere and everywhere.
 This is because while an infant does cycle through sleep, there aren’t distinct sleep stages like an older baby or adult may experience.
 According to Dr. Richard Ferber, newborn babies spend much of their sleeping hours in deep, restorative sleep, which is why once your little one dozes off, it’s difficult to wake them until they’re ready to be changed or fed again.

 "I feel so confident having this book to refer to and know that I can do this easily and in a short amount of time!
 You will not regret buying this book!"